cbustil2/cbustil2/README.md

 # Hi, I'm Christian Bustillo! 👋

-I'm a student at the University of Notre Dame studying Applied Computational Mathematics & Statistics and Theology.
+I'm a student at the University of Notre Dame studying Applied Computational Mathematics & Statistics and Theology with a minor in Data Science.
+My hope is to enter into research and work with Church Institutions.

 ## About Me
 - 🎓 Currently taking Introduction to Data Science